 The Meta Quest 2 fabric strap has more cons than pros.
-It's easy to slide on and off, but absorbs sweat and germs and does nothing to counterbalance the front-heavy design or add cushioning.
+It's easy to slide on and off, but absorbs sweat and germs and does nothing to counterbalance the front-heavy design or to add cushioning.
 You can buy the official Elite Strap, but it's a bit pricey and has had plenty of issues with durability.
-Thankfully, a few third-party alternatives will fit the bill.
-So whether you're looking for more support, better weight distribution, better cushioning, or other improvements, these are the best Quest 2 straps we've found.
+Thankfully, a few third-party straps offer a much more "elite" alternative.
+Whether you're looking for more cushioning, a more secure fit, better weight distribution, or other improvements, these are the best Quest 2 straps available.

 - Best overall: KIWI Quest 2 elite strap

 - Best for tinkerers: Frankenquest Deluxe Audio Strap